FAQ: Scholarship & Financial

 If you are a U.S. citizen or a permanent resident of the U.S., you may apply for need-based federal student loans and grants.
-You must complete a Free Application for Federal Student Aid (FAFSA) by the priority deadline in order to be eligible to receive federal loan funds for the Fall 2019 semester.
-All need-based financial aid is processed for our students through the UA-Little Rock (UALR) Financial Aid office.
+You must complete a Free Application for Federal Student Aid (FAFSA) by the priority deadline in order to be eligible to receive federal loan funds.
+All need-based financial aid is processed for our students through the UA Little Rock (UALR) Financial Aid office.
 Click here to submit a FAFSA form.

 To have your FAFSA submitted to us for financial aid review, please enter the UALR school code 001101.

 Yes, but in limited numbers.
 While a number of AmeriCorps alumni may be admitted in a given admission cycle, each year we offer up to five single-match scholarships of AmeriCorps Education Awards (AEA) to well-qualified admitted MPS applicants.
 In order to be considered for one of these limited single-match scholarships, an admitted AmeriCorps alum must have an eligible AmeriCorps Education Award that has not yet been used.
 Students who have already used their AmeriCorps Education Award are not eligible for one of the five matching scholarships.

 Yes.
 The Clinton School will do its best to work with each student to identify funding to facilitate the international service project of their choice.
-Typically, this has been done by offering a flat stipend to all students to help cover the costs of their individual International Service Project.
+Typically, this has been done by offering a flat stipend to all students to help cover the costs of their individual International Service Projects.